Emergency Medical Services

 The emergency medical responder (EMR) is a first-tier EMS care provider that provides initial, hands-on emergency care until the next level of EMS provider arrives on the scene.
 EMR students are trained in all facets of cardiopulmonary resuscitation (CPR), according to the most current guidelines from the American Heart Association, as well as various other basic life support (BLS) measures.

-The Emergency Medical Technician (EMT) is the second-tier care provider on the EMS career ladder.
-EMT students learn additional basic life support (BLS) measures, which include patient assessment, oxygen therapy, shock management, spinal immobilization, vehicle extrication, and medication administration/assistance.
-In addition, since EMTs often work alongside the paramedic, various advanced life support measures are discussed and the means by which the EMT can assist with these measures is obtained.
+The emergency medical technician (EMT) is the second-tier care provider on the EMS career ladder.
+EMT students learn additional BLS measures, including patient assessment, oxygen therapy, shock management, spinal immobilization, vehicle extrication, and medication administration/assistance.
+Since EMTs often work alongside paramedics, advanced life support measures and the means by which an EMT can assist are also discussed.

 Paramedics are the highest care providers on the EMS career ladder.
 A paramedic arrives at the emergency scene in an advanced life support ambulance and assumes patient care duties from the EMT and/or EMR.
 Paramedics function as leaders of the out-of-hospital team by coordinating care provided by EMRs and EMTs.
 Paramedics are trained in advanced life support measures such as venipuncture, intravenous therapy, endotracheal intubation, medication administration, EKG interpretation, electrical therapy, and defibrillation.